-The education level of Pittsburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.84% of adults 25 and older in Pittsburg have a college degree.
+The education level of Pittsburg citizens is a little higher than the average for US cities and towns: 21.02% of adults in Pittsburg have at least a bachelor's degree.

-The per capita income in Pittsburg in 2010 was $24,767, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,068 for a family of four.
+The per capita income in Pittsburg in 2018 was $32,796, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,184 for a family of four.
 However, Pittsburg contains both very wealthy and poor people as well.

 Pittsburg is an extremely ethnically-diverse city.
 The people who call Pittsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Pittsburg, accounting for 40.40% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Pittsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pittsburg include Irish, Italian, English, and French .
+People of Hispanic or Latino origin are the most prevalent group in Pittsburg, accounting for 43.85% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Pittsburg residents report their race to be White, followed by Asian.
+Important ancestries of people in Pittsburg include Italian, German, Irish, English, and French.

 Pittsburg also has a high percentage of its population that was born in another country: 32.17%.